clairemoorecantwell/learnLexicalConstraints/readme.md

 `plotW()` Create a plot of each constraint weight over time

 `plotMeanLexW()` Make two plots: one of the number of lexical constraints present in each epoch (binned according to candidates, assuming each input has candidates that all look the same, for example 'initial stress' and 'final stress'.
 This will be weird if your candidates aren't structured that way).
 The second plot is the mean weight of those lexical constraints, by bin.
 Note that these weights wind up being pretty zipfian, so means might not be the best way to get a handle on the behavior of each bin.

+## Unaffiliated functions:

+`readOTSoft(file)` Right now, this just has the capability to read in an hgr-style file and turn it into a Tableaux object, and to yell at you if the file type is wrong.

+`perceptronUpdate(error, target, weights, rate)` error and target should be violation vectors, weights should be a vector of weights, and rate is the learning rate.
+Returns an updated weight vector.

 ## To-Do list: